EMT vs. Cosmetologist License FAQ

 That’s what makes the comparison illuminating.
 The argument for licensing both fields is that establishing minimum training standards protects public health and safety.
-At its core, the emergency medical field is about public health and safety, while much of what cosmetologists do—and are trained to do—is entirely unrelated to public health and safety, yet cosmetologists face far steeper training demands.
+At its core, the emergency medical field is about public health and safety, while much of what cosmetologists do—and are trained to do—is entirely unrelated to public health and safety.
+Yet cosmetologists face far steeper training demands.
 This raises the question: Are states imposing training requirements on aspiring cosmetologist beyond what might be needed for safe practice?

-By contrast, we expect all EMT training addresses health and safety because it is essential to practicing the occupation.
+By contrast, we expect that all EMT training addresses health and safety because it is essential to practicing the occupation.

 No. In terms of health and safety, the work of cosmetologists is even less comparable to that of paramedics.

 Those arguing that cosmetologists are more like paramedics than EMTs claim cosmetologist is not an “entry-level” position like EMT.

 To start in the field of cosmetology, you get a cosmetology license, just as you would get an EMT license to start in the field of emergency medicine.
 (While states offer easier to obtain licenses within the cosmetology field, such as manicurist, esthetician, hairstylist or shampooer, these are subfields, not stepping stones toward a higher-level license as EMT is for paramedic.)